Frank Aletter: Career

 Aletter's Broadway debut came in 1950 as a replacement for Eli Wallach in Mister Roberts.
 During the 1950s, he appeared on Broadway in Bells Are Ringing, Time Limit, and Wish You Were Here.

 He soon moved on to a prolific television career, appearing as a guest on numerous shows between 1956 and 1988.
 Aletter starred in three programs in the 1960s, beginning with Bringing Up Buddy, a sitcom during the 1960–1961 season, featuring Aletter with Enid Markey and Doro Merande, who portrayed his overprotective spinster aunts to Aletter's character, Buddy Flower, a bachelor stockbroker.
 He appeared in the eighth episode of Lucille Ball's The Lucy Show in the 1962 segment "Lucy the Music Lover."
 Aletter was cast as Dr. Sam Eastman, an ear-nose-throat specialist who adores classical music.

 Aletter's wife, Lee Meriwether, a former Miss America, guest-starred once on Bringing Up Buddy.
 After Bringing Up Buddy, Aletter guest-starred in Target: The Corruptors, The Lloyd Bridges Show, and The Eleventh Hour.
 He portrayed murderer Harry Collins on the 1963 Perry Mason episode "The Case of the Skeleton's Closet".
 Also in 1963, he co-starred in The Twilight Zone episode "The Parallel".
 In 1964, he played murder victim, television news reporter Tommy Towne, in "The Case of the Arrogant Arsonist."

-In the 1964–1965 season, Aletter appeared in The Cara Williams Show, with Cara Williams as his television wife.
-The two worked at the same company in violation of policy that employees could not marry each other and maintain their employment for that company.
-The show hence focused on how the couple kept the marriage secret.